wh-alice/mig_visualstudio/vs/designers/how-to--create-a-basic-color-shader.md

 ---
-title: "How to: Create a Basic Color Shader | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Create a Basic Color Shader" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"